-On August 18th, 2020, retired social worker, Jodi Kennedy, 64, suffered a “widow maker” heart attack.
-So called because, occurring when a major artery in the heart is blocked, the widow maker is all too often fatal.
+Retired social worker, Jodi Kennedy, 64, suffered a “widow maker” heart attack on August 18th, 2020.
+Called a widow maker because, occurring when a major artery in the heart is blocked, the widow maker is all too often fatal.

 Two weeks earlier, on a routine neighborhood walk, Jodi had experienced a burning sensation at the base of her throat.
 While it got her attention, the tingly feeling wasn’t painful and quickly passed, and figuring it was indigestion or something, Jodi shrugged it off.
 She thought she was fine.
 She wasn’t.